Our Services

 Published on: 2/24/2026

-Constant headaches most often stem from tension, migraine, medication overuse, dehydration, sinus inflammation, or stress, and while most are not dangerous, seek urgent care for sudden worst-ever pain, new weakness, confusion, vision or speech changes, head injury, fever with a stiff neck, or signs of very high blood pressure.
+Why do I keep getting headaches?
+Constant or recurring headaches are most commonly caused by tension, migraine, medication overuse, dehydration, sinus inflammation, or stress.
+Most are not dangerous, but seek urgent care immediately for: sudden "worst-ever" pain, new weakness, confusion, vision or speech changes, recent head injury, fever with a stiff neck, or signs of very high blood pressure.

 The good news: most headaches are not dangerous.
 The important part is understanding why your head is aching and knowing when to take the next step.